LightJason/lightjason.github.io/content/news/2017-09-workshop.md

 If you run the Jar file you can find a configuration under ```~/.lightjason/trafficsimulation```.
 Within the configuration you can enable all agents.
 Documentation of MAS, LightJason and the scenario are built-in as a slide-show.
 All parts of the game are open-source and we will publish it later as an online game.

+You can also get the source code by cloning the [GitHub Repostory](https://github.com/LightJason/Examples/tree/workshop-trafficsimulation).

 {{< video "https://player.vimeo.com/video/236143206" "https://vimeo.com/lightjason/trafficgame" >}}